seboss666/cidr2ip/README.md

 ```

 ## Installation
 Just download the script or clone this repository, and be sure to have it somewhere in your `PATH` environment variable.
-Oviously, you need Perl installed.
+Obviously, you need Perl installed.

 ## Known Limitations
 It's only usable for IPv4 addresses.
-You also has to use a shell pipe and grep/less/whatever to search through results.
+You also have to use a shell pipe and grep/less/whatever to search through results.